vespa/raphael-multiple-linechart/README.md

 <script type="text/javascript">
    window.onload = function(){
-      var w = 840; // you can make this dynamic so it fits as you would like var paper = Raphael('line-chart', w, 250); // init the raphael obj and give it a width plus height paper.lineChart({
+      var w = 840; // you can make this dynamic so it fits as you would like var paper = Raphael('line-chart-holder', w, 250); // init the raphael obj and give it a width plus height paper.lineChart({
          data_holder: 'd2', // find the table data source by id
          width: w, // pass in the same width